Off-Campus Housing

 - How much of the rent will each roommate pay?

-- Which room with each roommate occupy?
+- Which room does each roommate occupy?

 - How will chores like cooking, cleaning, and maintenance be handled between roommates?